Telecominfraproject/wlan-cloud-ucentralgw/README.md

 	"serial" : <serial number> ,
-	"uuid" : <waiting to apply this configuration>, "when" : UTC time when to apply this config, 0 mean immediate, this is a suggestion "config" : <New configuration as a JSON document” },
+	"uuid" : <waiting to apply this configuration>, "when" : UTC time when to apply this config, 0 mean immediate, this is a suggestion "config" : <JSON Document: New configuration”
+     },
      "id" : <some number>
 }